mathematica-mpr/design-d3-training/resources/Schedule.md

 # Schedule

-### **Week 1 (Design Thinking):** How to conceptualize the data and why data visualizations?
+### **Week 1 (Design series):** How to conceptualize the data and why data visualizations?

 #### Key Concepts

-- Why do we use data visualizations?
+- What is data visualization and why we should use it.
 - Conceptualizing data and translating it to a visualization
   - Looking at long vs. wide data structures
-- Visual variables for displaying data from Semiology of Graphics (1967)
+- Visual variables and using dimensions
   - Position
   - Size
   - Shape